JuanseCZ/JuanseCZ/README.md

-# Hi there, I'm Juan Sebastian Cardona 👋
+# Hi there, I'm Juan Cardona 👋

 Software Engineering student with a deep-rooted interest in creating efficient and user-friendly applications.
 I have experience working with various programming languages and technologies to develop web-based projects.
 Here's a bit more about me: